The Blue Van: History

 The title track from their 2010 album Love Shot appears in the 2012 male-stripper film Magic Mike which stars Channing Tatum and Matthew McConaughey, and in an episode of The Hard Times of RJ Berger.
-"I'm a Man" was used in the American Pie film American Reuniob and also appears on the soundtrack.
+"I'm a Man" was used in the American Pie film American Reunion and also appears on the soundtrack.
 "Man Up" as well was used in the trailer for Adam Sandler's That's My Boy and soundtrack.
 "I'm a Man" was also used for the trailer for Fright Night starring Colin Farrell.

 In 2013 the band released their 5th album entitled "Would You Change Your Life?"
 (WYCYL), recorded in Copenhagen and produced by Joshua (Kent, Mew, Carpark North, etc.).
 It was followed by an American tour in March/April same year and a full Danish tour, plus a tour in the German speaking countries.

 To try something new, rather than just release a 6th album, they began recording a string of singles in Copenhagen, with old producer team Mark Wills and Dan Hougesen (who also worked with the band on "The Art Of Rolling", "Man Up" and "Love Shot".
 From mid 2014 'till late 2015, 10 singles including videos (all directed by Daniel Buchwald) was released, digital only.
 Outside the project a collaboration between TBV and support act, Velvet Volume resulted in a single called "Better Together".
 In December 2015 a huge box set, called "Letters", consisting of 2 vinyl records, a book, a CD and a DVD plus the 10 single covers on thick cardboard.
 Vinyl 1 has the 10 singles on it and on vinyl 2 is previously unreleased material, dating back to 2006 and forward.

 Also included is a ticket for The Blue Van 20th anniversary show @ Pumpehuset in Copenhagen on April 21, 2016.